 Internally, transparency ensures employees work in alignment with strategic objectives of the organisation.
 This contributes to all employees understanding their role within the organisation, and therefore, their value.

-Externally, transparency is becoming increasingly important as stakeholders expect organisations to amp up their social, economic, and environmental efforts.
+Externally, transparency is becoming increasingly important, as stakeholders expect organisations to amp up their social, economic, and environmental efforts.
 Transparency is critical to build trust in an organisation and its brand.

 Principle 5: Responsiveness

 As stated in the outset, the result of good governance is making better decisions faster.
 A key principle for good governance, therefore, is responsiveness.
 This ensures your organisation keeps up with turbulent economic and corporate environments.
 Organisations that have proper governance structures in place are able can to respond to changes in a timely and effective manner.
-They can do this without leaving out critical stakeholders, instead ensuring all relevant parties are in the loop.
+They do this without leaving out critical stakeholders, instead ensuring all relevant parties are in the loop.

 Principle 6: Effectiveness and Efficiency

-Perhaps the most obvious principle for good governance is focussing on efficiency and effectiveness.
+Perhaps the most obvious principle for good governance is focusing on efficiency and effectiveness.
 Ideally, you should streamline processes to reduce the time and resources spent scrambling for solutions.
 This will optimise the use of resources, and accommodates the needs of stakeholders with ease.

 So, consider this principle for good governance with nuance.
 Efficiency is only wonderful when it does not jeopardise the effectiveness of an organisation’s processes.